Quantifier elimination algorithm to boolean combination of $\exists\forall$-formulas in the theory of a free group: Quantifier elimination algorithm

+\item [(b)] We add from the top to the bottom (considering on level $i+1$ the image of the group extended on level $i$) those QH subgroups $Q$ of the group $F _{R(L_1)}$ that intersect the image on level $i+1$ in a subgroup of finite index (in $Q$) and have less free variables than the subgroup in the intersection.

+\item [(c)] We add edge groups of abelian subgroups of the enveloping group that have non-trivial intersection with $Ind(F _{R(U)})$ if this does not increase the Kurosh rank.

+\item [(d)] We add to $Ind(F_{R(U)})$ from bottom to top all the QH subgroups of $F _{R(L_1)}$ that have non-trivial intersection with $Ind(F _{R(U)})$, do not have free variables, the corresponding level of $Ind(F _{R(U)})$ (more precisely, the extension of $Ind(F _{R(U)})$ on this step) intersects non-trivially some of their adjacent vertex groups, and their addition decreases the Kurosh rank.

+\item [(e)] We add from bottom to top all the elements that conjugate different $QH$ subgroups (abelian vertex groups) of $Ind(F _{R(U)})$ into the same QH subgroup of $F_{R( L_1)}$ if this decreases the Kurosh rank.

+\item [(f)] We add (from bottom to top) to each non-cyclic factor $H_i$ in the free decomposition $H_1\ast\ldots\ast H_t\ast F$ of the image of the constructed fundamental sequence on each level, the abelian vertex groups and edge groups on this level of $c(L_1)$ that are intersected non-trivially by $H_i$. \end{enumerate}

+We make these steps (which we call adjustment) iteratively and denote the obtained group by $Adj (F _{R(U)})$.
+We repeat the adjustment iteratively as many times as needed.
+We call the constructed NTQ group the tight enveloping NTQ group.
+We will also call the corresponding system (fundamental sequence) the tight enveloping system (fundamental sequence) and denote this fundamental sequence $c(U)$ by $TEnv (G; L_1)$.
+It has other important properties that we will mention later.

+Given a fully residually free group $G=F _{R(U)}$, the NTQ system $W(X_1,\ldots ,X_n)=1$ corresponding to a fundamental sequence for $U=1$ (with the quadratic system $S_1(X_1,\ldots, X_n)=1$ corresponding to the top level and its image), a system of equations ${\mathcal P}=1$ with coefficients in $F _{R(W)}$ having a solution in some extension of $F _{R(W)}$, we construct fundamental sequences (satisfying first and second restrictions) for ${\mathcal P}=1$ modulo the non-cyclic free factors of the second level $\langle X_2,\ldots ,X_n\rangle $ of $F _{R(W)}.$ Consider one of these fundamental sequences and construct the NTQ group for it.
+Denote it $F _{R(L_1)}$. \footnote {This construction is similar to \cite{KMel}, Section 11.2, but there is an error in Section 11.2 (that is easy to fix).
+We erroneously said that the fundamental sequences above should be constructed modulo non-cyclic free factors of $F_{R(U)}$.
+Instead, they have to be constructed modulo non-cyclic free factors of the second level $\langle X_2,\ldots ,X_n\rangle $ of $F _{R(W)}.$}

-\begin{prop} 1.
-Given a fully residually free group $G=F_{R(U)}$, the canonical NTQ system $W=1$ corresponding to a branch of the canonical embedding tree $T_{CE}(F_{R(U)})$ of the system $U=1$, a system of equations ${\mathcal P}=1$ with coefficients in $F_{R(W)}$ having a solution in some extension of $F_{R(W)}$, there is an algorithm for the construction of tight enveloping NTQ groups and fundamental sequences (they are defined in \cite{KMel}, Section 11.2).
+\begin{prop} 1) Given a fully residually free group $G=F _{R(U)}$, the canonical NTQ system $W=1$ corresponding to a branch of the canonical embedding tree $T_{CE}(F _{R(U)})$ of the system $U=1$, a system of equations ${\mathcal P}=1$ with coefficients in $F _{R(W)}$ having a solution in some extension of $F _{R(W)}$, there is an algorithm for the construction of tight enveloping NTQ groups and fundamental sequences $TEnv (G; L_1)$.